 - Food Porn: Courtesy of Edgar on a regular basis.

 - Foreshadowing: At Becca's wedding, Jimmy says "Sometimes, you just want to witness the beginning of a disaster, so later, when the house is engulfed in flames, you can say, 'Yep, I was there when they installed the faulty wiring.'"
 In "What Normal People Do", Jimmy visits Gretchen's apartment and notes her shoddy hack of using Christmas lights as an extension cord.
-Guess what happens to Gretchen's apartment in the finale.
+Guess what happens to Gretchen's apartment in the first season finale?

 - Gretchen's comment regarding Jimmy's Brutal Honesty subtly foreshadows her dysfunctional relationship with her parents, to whom she prefers to keep lying to rather than be true to herself.
 Naturally, Jimmy very much disagrees with this attitude, resulting in a massive fight between them.